Osigelialex/chess-server/README.md

 - Automatic cleanup of game rooms on game end

 ### Authentication & Security
-- Separate WebSocket namespaces for authenticated and guest users
 - Socket authentication middleware using JWT tokens
 - Player verification for all game actions